aputhin/design-patterns-study/factory-method/README.md

 ### Intent

-"Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses."
+> Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 ### How does it work?